ioccc-src/winner/2020/ferguson1/README.md

 my entries.
 It's a huge honour; thank you!
 I also happen to **love** your comments as well as the award titles.
 And yes indeed 'most of us could use *[Double-layered Chocolate Fudge Cake][]*!'

+If you wish to contact me please do so.
+Please contact via mastodon.
+You can try email but I'm more likely to respond to mastodon messages.

 [COMPILING.md]: COMPILING.md
 [HACKING.md]: HACKING.md